xinwenfu/GenCyber/FieldTrips/README.md

 <img src="imgs/KubuntuKali-Armitage-IRCConfig.PNG">

-If thigns go well, a lighting icon shows on the found computer icon and it means the found computer is compromsied.
+If things go well, a lighting icon shows on the found computer icon and it means the found computer is compromsied.

 <img src="imgs/KubuntuKali-Armitage-IRCResult.PNG">